-- 34 Occasionally, an acquirer will make a bargain purchase, which is a business combination in which the amount in paragraph 32(b) exceeds the aggregate of the amounts specified in paragraph 32(a).
-If that excess remains after applying the requirements in paragraph 36, the acquirer shall recognise the resulting gain in profit or loss on the acquisition date.
-The gain shall be attributed to the acquirer. - 35 A bargain purchase might happen, for example, in a business combination that is a forced sale in which the seller is acting under compulsion.
-However, the recognition or measurement exceptions for particular items discussed in paragraphs 22-31A may also result in recognising a gain (or change the amount of a recognised gain) on a bargain purchase. - 36 Before recognising a gain on a bargain purchase, the acquirer shall reassess whether it has correctly identified all of the assets acquired and all of the liabilities assumed and shall recognise any additional assets or liabilities that are identified in that review.
-The acquirer shall then review the procedures used to measure the amounts this IFRS requires to be recognised at the acquisition date for all of the following: - (a) the identifiable assets acquired and liabilities assumed; - (b) the non-controlling interest in the acquiree, if any; - (c) for a business combination achieved in stages, the acquirer's previously held equity interest in the acquiree; and - (d) the consideration transferred.
+- In extremely rare circumstances, an acquirer will make a bargain purchase in a business combination in which the amount in paragraph 32(b) exceeds the aggregate of the amounts specified in paragraph 32(a).
+If that excess remains after applying the requirements in paragraph 36, the acquirer shall recognise the resulting gain in other comprehensive income on the acquisition date and accumulate the same in equity as capital reserve.
+The gain shall be attributed to the acquirer. - A bargain purchase might happen, for example, in a business combination that is a forced sale in which the seller is acting under compulsion.
+However, the recognition or measurement exceptions for particular items discussed in paragraphs 22-31 may also result in recognising a gain (or change the amount of a recognised gain) on a bargain purchase. - 36 Before recognising a gain on a bargain purchase, the acquirer shall determine whether there exists clear evidence of the underlying reasons for classifying the business combination as a bargain purchase.
+If such evidence exists, the acquirer shall reassess whether it has correctly identified all of the assets acquired and all of the liabilities assumed and shall recognise any additional assets or liabilities that are identified in that review.
+The acquirer shall then review the procedures used to measure the amounts this Ind AS requires to be recognised at the acquisition date for all of the following:

+- (a) the identifiable assets acquired and liabilities assumed; - (b) the non-controlling interest in the acquiree, if any; - (c) for a business combination achieved in stages, the acquirer's previously held equity interest in the acquiree; and - (d) the consideration transferred.